Academic Affairs Committees

 The Academic Policies and Procedures Implementation Committee (APPIC) reviews and discusses problems that may arise with the implementation of current academic policies and procedures to identify potential solutions and to determine how best to avoid such problems in the future.

-The membership (12 + 1) of APPIC includes the EVCAA (chair), two Associate Vice Chancellors, Faculty Senate President, Registrar, Executive Director of University College, Director of Retention Programs, Director of Academic Support Programs, Director of Student Support Services, Instructional Design Specialist, and two senior faculty members recommended by the school deans.
+The membership of APPIC includes the EVCAA (chair), three Associate Vice Chancellors, Faculty Senate President, Registrar, Executive Director of University College, Director of Academic Support Programs, Director of Student Support Services, and the chair of the Academic Affairs and Admissions Committee.
 Also invited is the Executive Secretary for Academic Affairs, who takes notes at the meetings.
-APPIC generally meets twice a semester or more often if needed.
+APPIC generally meets once a semester or more often if needed.

 Enrollment Management Council (EMC)

 The Enrollment Management Council (EMC) addresses issues related to student enrollment—its strategic growth and continuous development.
 This Council has the challenging task of balancing initiatives intended to leverage student enrollments to bring fiscal well-being and stability to the campus with those designed to bring the highest standards of academic integrity to its programs.

 The membership of the EMC includes the EVCAA (chair), three Associate Vice Chancellors, Registrar, Director of Admissions, Director of Financial Aid and Scholarships, Executive Director of University College, AA/EEO Officer, Dean of Southeastern Indiana Programs, Institutional Research Analyst and Danielson Center and Connersville Program coordinators.
 Also invited is the Executive Secretary for Academic Affairs, who takes notes at the meetings.
 The EMC meets at least once a semester and whenever necessary to discuss new issues and opportunities.